Harvard Ukrainian Research Institute

 Tsars and Cossacks: A Study in Iconography

 Ukrainian Cossacks used icon painting to investigate their relationship not only with God but also their relationship with the Russian tsar.
 In this groundbreaking study, Serhii Plokhy examines the political and religious culture of Ukrainian Cossackdom, as reflected in the Cossack-era paintings, icons, and woodcuts.
-By encouraging the iconography to “speak,” Tsars and Cossacks enriches our understanding of Ukrainian iconography as well as Russian imperial political culture.

 Alexander A. Potebnja’s Psycholinguistic Theory of Literature: A Metacritical Inquiry